Totteridge: Buses

 Transport for London bus route 251 towards Edgware bus/tube station (westbound), or towards Arnos Grove tube station (eastbound), passes through Totteridge Village along the A5109.

 Route 326 towards Barnet (the Spires), or towards Brent Cross Shopping Centre, skirts the eastern fringe of the area, operating a service along the eastern section of Totteridge Lane, and a hail and ride service along Longland Drive.

 Tube station

-The nearest tube station is Totteridge and Whetstone – Northern line on Totteridge Lane, Both bus routes 251 and 326 stop outside the station, on either side of Totteridge Lane.
-Woodside Park tube station is also situated at the Southern edge, bordering North Finchley.
+The nearest tube station is Totteridge and Whetstone on the Northern line.
+Both bus routes 251 and 326 stop outside the station, on either side of Totteridge Lane.
+Woodside Park tube station, also on the Northern Line, is on the south-eastern edge of Totteridge, bordering North Finchley.